-There are four classes ranging from no symptoms with normal physical activity (class 1) to symptoms at rest or during minimal physical activity (class 4).
-Despite the subjectivity of the WHO-FC system, class has been shown to correlate with PAH survival rates, with the lower classes predicting longer survival.
+Testing results also let you know which World Health Organization (WHO) functional class your PAH is considered to be.
+This classification system includes four classes — ranging from having no symptoms with normal physical activity (class 1) to having symptoms at rest or during minimal physical activity (class 4).
+Functional class has been shown to correlate with PAH survival rates, with the lower classes predicting longer survival.

-A regular part of PAH assessment to test the functional capacity of the heart and lungs is the ability to perform exercise.
-Two well-accepted, noninvasive tests are routinely used to measure exercise capacity:
+Testing a person’s ability to exercise is a regular part of assessing the functional capacity of their heart and lungs.
+Two well-accepted, noninvasive types of exercise testing are routinely used to measure exercise capacity:

 In general, higher exercise capacity indicates a lower mortality risk due to PAH.

-Echocardiography and MRI are common tools used to visualize the structure and function of the heart.
-Imaging can detect and monitor the disease progression of heart failure.
-Additionally, increased pressure in the heart can cause fluid to build up around the heart, which is called pericardial effusion.
-Cardiac imaging can detect pericardial effusion so the fluid accumulation can be treated.
+Echocardiography and magnetic resonance imaging (MRI) are common tools used to visualize the structure and function of the heart.
+These imaging tools can detect and monitor disease progression and signs of heart failure.
+Increased atrial pressure in the heart can cause fluid to build up around the organ, which is called pericardial effusion.
+Cardiac imaging can detect pericardial effusion so that any fluid accumulation can be treated.

-Cardiac output, the volume of blood the heart can pump in one minute, is an important cardiac index that can be measured from an echocardiogram.
-Reduced cardiac output is associated with heart failure and is a sign of PAH.
+Cardiac output is the volume of blood the heart can pump in one minute, and it can be estimated from an echocardiogram.
+Insufficient or reduced cardiac output in PAH is associated with heart failure.

 Brain natriuretic peptide (BNP) and N-terminal-prohormone (NT-proBNP) are proteins released by the ventricles of the heart in response to high pressure.
 These proteins act to reduce the pressure load on the heart.
 Levels of BNP and NT-proBNP are measured from a blood sample.
 High levels can indicate heart failure.
 Levels also rise as heart failure worsens and decrease as heart failure stabilizes.